 - Seven loaves fed four thousand with seven baskets leftover.
 (Mt.
 15:32-39)

 - On day four of creation, the sun, moon, and stars are placed in the sky (natural light) to govern the moedim (feast days).
 They mark time and give signs.
-Their natural light separates from the darkness.
+Their natural light separates from the darkness for those on the earth.

 - The Jerusalem Council gave FOUR basic requirements for Gentiles to enter the assembly; from that point they would learn Torah/Moses.
 (Acts 15:19-21)